keldefrawy/keldefrawy.github.io/_rd_articles/outputs-and-vanishing-capability.md

 published: true
 dek: The artifacts that remain easiest to count after a team disperses are not the same as the capability needed to produce, challenge, and transition the next result.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review made the author’s disclosed record explicitly an audit object, never a representative productivity benchmark.
+revision_summary: Added an output type system, non-composite capability accounts, AI-era proxy analysis, and explicit measurement falsifiers.
-reading_time: 14
+reading_time: 21
 central_claim: Papers, patents, programs, prototypes, awards, and citations are lossy projections of a stateful research system; each can rise while the underlying capacity for the next generation of work declines.
 claim_status: Provisional measurement framework illustrated with the author’s disclosed record, not a claim of representative productivity
 hero_image: /assets/images/rd-ratchet/articles/article-11-outputs-and-capability.webp